Cape Breton Island: History

 Cape Breton Island's first residents were likely archaic maritime natives, ancestors of the Mi'kmaq people.
 These peoples and their progeny inhabited the island (known as Unama'ki) for several thousand years and continue to live there to this day.
 Their traditional lifestyle centred around hunting and fishing because of the unfavourable agricultural conditions of their maritime home.
 This ocean-centric lifestyle did, however, make them among the first Indigenous peoples to discover European explorers and sailors fishing in the St Lawrence Estuary.
 Italian explorer (sailing for the British crown) John Cabot reportedly visited the island in 1497.
 However, European histories and maps of the period are of too poor quality to be sure whether Cabot first visited Newfoundland or Cape Breton Island.
 This discovery is commemorated by Cape Breton's Cabot Trail, and by the Cabot's Landing Historic Site & Provincial Park, near the village of Dingwall.

 The local Mi'kmaq peoples began trading with European fishermen when the fishermen began landing in their territories as early as the 1520s.
 In about 1521–22, the Portuguese under João Álvares Fagundes established a fishing colony on the island.
 As many as two hundred settlers lived in a village, the name of which is not known, located according to some historians at what is now Ingonish on the island's northeastern peninsula.
 These fishermen traded with the local population but did not maintain a permanent settlement.
 This Portuguese colony's fate is unknown, but it is mentioned as late as 1570.

-During the Anglo-French War of 1627 to 1629, under King Charles I, the Kirkes took Quebec City, James Stewart, 4th Lord Ochiltree, planted a colony on Unama'ki at Baleine, Nova Scotia, and Alexander's son, William Alexander, 1st Earl of Stirling, established the first incarnation of "New Scotland" at Port Royal.
+During the Anglo-French War of 1627 to 1629, under King Charles I, the Kirkes took Quebec City, James Stewart, 4th Lord Ochiltree, planted a colony on Unama'ki at Baleine, Nova Scotia, and Alexander's son, William Alexander, 1st Earl of Stirling, established the first incarnation of "New Scotland" at Port Royal (Annapolis Royal).
 These claims, and larger ideals of European colonization were the first time the island was incorporated as European territory, though it would be several decades later that treaties would actually be signed.
 However, no copies of these treaties exist.

 These Scottish triumphs, which left Cape Sable as the only major French holding in North America, did not last.
 Charles I's haste to make peace with France on the terms most beneficial to him meant the new North American gains would be bargained away in the Treaty of Saint-Germain-en-Laye, which established which European power had laid claim over the territories.

-The French quickly defeated the Scots at Baleine, and established the first European settlements on Île Royale, which is present day Englishtown (1629) and St. Peter's (1630).
+The French quickly defeated the Scots at Baleine, and established the first European settlements on Île Royale, which is present-day Englishtown (1629) and St. Peter's (1630).
 These settlements lasted only one generation, until Nicolas Denys left in 1659.
 The island did not have any European settlers for another fifty years before those communities along with Louisbourg were re-established in 1713, after which point European settlement was permanently established on the island.